 Loss given default represents RBI's expectation of the extent of loss on a defaulted exposure.
 Loss given default varies by type of counterparty and product.
 Loss given default is expressed as a percentage loss per unit of exposure at the time of default.
-Loss given default is calculated on a twelve-month or lifetime basis, where twelve-month loss given default is the percentage of loss expected to be made if the default occurs in the next twelve months and lifetime loss given default is the percentage of loss expected to be made if the default occurs over the remaining expected lifetime of the loan.
+Loss given default is calculated on a twelve-month or lifetime basis, where twelve-month loss given default is the percentage of loss expected to be made if the default occurs over the remaining expected lifetime of the loan.